The pace of technological change and innovation emerging from the cryptocurrency world is immense, and seemingly impossible to keep up with.

 While conjecture continues to surround the cryptocurrency market, ICOs have come under particular scrutiny, due in part to some fraudulent activity.
 In the US two men were charged after they raised US$32 million through a fake startup, which celebrities, including boxer Floyd Mayweather and musician DJ Khaled, promoted via Twitter.1 Other stars that have publicly endorsed offerings through social media are now being warned by regulators against doing so.2

 To date, the regulation of ICOs varies dramatically, however.
 They have been outright banned in countries including China3 and South Korea.
-Yet Japan has recognising their legitimacy and even authorised cryptocurrency exchanges.
+Yet Japan has recognised their legitimacy and even authorised cryptocurrency exchanges.

 As this infographic from our colleagues at Next In Tech shows, ICOs raised more than US$5 billion in 800 deals last year, so it’s probably time then to start paying more attention to the projects that emerge from this space.